A concrete driveway represents an investment that is designed to last a lifetime, provided proper procedures are followed.

 NOTE: Improper procedures can result in a poor quality job.

 6. Curing and Sealing

-- For proper curing, moisture must be retained in the slab for an extended period.
-Curing must start immediately following final finish and is
+For proper curing, moisture must be retained in the slab for an extended period.
+Curing must start immediately following final finish and is accomplished by using:

 7. Control Joints